acidvegas/bgp/README.md

 # Install BGP Stream

-You can visit the official [install page](https://bgpstream.caida.org/docs/install) to see if there is a different approach you want to take.
+You can visit the official [install page](https://bgpstream.caida.org/docs/install) to see if there is a difvferent approach you want to take.
 There is also a [docker](https://hub.docker.com/r/caida/bgpstream) image.

 The follow outlines compiling it from source for simplicity across distros.